GuenterQuast/mimoCoRB/builddoc/index.rst

       sub-processes.

   - `class rbImport`
+      Read data from source (e.g. a front-end like a PicoScope USB oscilloscope, or from a file or simulation)  import data and metadata in a mimo buffer by calling user-supplied Python generator (i.e. via '*yield*').
+In this approach, mimiCoRB "pulls" data.

+  - `class rbPut`
-      Read data from source (e.g. a front-end like a PicoScope USB oscilloscope, or from a file or simulation)  and put data in a mimo_buffer.
-Data input is handled by a call of a user-supplied Python generator (i.e. via '*yield*') for data and metadata.
+      Read data from source (e.g. a front-end like a PicoScope USB oscilloscope, or from a file or simulation)  and put data in a mimo_buffer by calling a Python function, thus pushing the data to a mimiCorB bufffer under control of the reading application.
+This method is useful in cases weher the application providing the data has its own event loop (driving e.g. ist own graphical display).

   - `class rbTransfer`
       Read data from a mimo_buffer, filter and/or reformat data and write to output mimo_buffer(s).